munificent/craftinginterpreters/book/parsing-expressions.md

 <aside name="production">

-A graceful way to handle common syntax errors is with **error productions**.
-You augment the grammar with a rule that represent the well-known erroneous syntax.
+Another way to handle common syntax errors is with **error productions**.
+You augment the grammar with a rule that matches the erroneous syntax.
 The parser safely parses it but then reports it as an error instead of producting a syntax tree.

 For example, some languages have an unary `+` operator, like `+123`, but Lox does not.
-Instead of getting confused when the parser stumbles onto a `+` in prefix position, we could extend the unary rule to allow it:
+Instead of getting confused when the parser stumbles onto a `+` at the beginning of an expression, we could extend the unary rule to allow it:

 ```lox
 unary → ( "!" | "-" | "+" ) unary